mdsimmo/PixelDungeonPhotoMaker/README.md

 ======================

 <h3>Description</h3>
 This project is to create images for the <a href="http://pixeldungeon.wikia.com">Pixel Dungeon Wiki</a>.
-It currently can only create the infobox images.
+It currently can only create the infobox images and basic images.

-<h3>How it works</h3>
+<h3>How to use it</h3>

+There is a gui available which makes things easy, or you can use code:

 A simple program would look something like this:

     InfoboxCreator ic = new InfoboxCreator();